Jack Lisowski: 2021/2022 season

-Like last year, Lisowski made it to the quarter-final stage of the 2021 UK Championship, but was defeated 6–2 by Zhao Xintong.
+As in the previous year, Lisowski made it to the quarter-final stage of the 2021 UK Championship, but was defeated 6–2 by Zhao Xintong.
 He also was a semi-finalist at the 2022 Welsh Open, but lost to Joe Perry 6–5.

 At the end of the season, in the 2022 World Snooker Championship Lisowski wished to wear a badge with the flag of Ukraine on his waistcoat during his match against Matthew Stevens, in opposition to the Russian invasion of Ukraine, but the World Snooker Tour refused, stating that "our policy is to not allow our sport to be used as a political platform".
 Lisowski won the match 10–8.
 He stated afterwards that he had been playing fearfully at the end because he was "guarding the lead, which is the worst thing you can do".

-In the next round Lisowski defeated Neil Robertson 13-12 to reach the quarter-finals, his best performance to date in a World Championship.
+In the next round, Lisowski defeated Neil Robertson 13-12 to reach the quarter-finals, his best performance to date in a World Championship.
 There he was beaten 13-12 by four-time champion John Higgins.
 He credited his improvement in performance to the influence of mentor Peter Ebdon, who he began working with in late 2021.
 On 29 April Lisowski joined the team in the BBC studio for analysis of the semi-final match between Judd Trump and Mark Williams.